 9. Groenburgwal: hidden, green, and famous…for an awkward reason

-The Groenburgwal canal is one of the best canals in Amsterdam.
-It’s a hidden treasure, and it’s known for being the home to many cloth weaving factories, and the word “Groen” in the name came from the dyehouses.
+The Groenburgwal Canal is one of the best canals in Amsterdam.
+It’s a hidden treasure, and it’s known for being the home to many cloth-weaving factories.
+The word “Groen” in the name comes from the dyehouses.

 10. Java Island